tungnhitran/UNet-for-Breast-Cancer-Ultrasound-Images-Segmentation/README.md

 # U-Net for Breast Cancer Ultrasound Image Segmentation
 This repository contains related files implementing a U-Net model using TensorFlow 2 and Keras for semantic segmentation of breast ultrasound images.
-The model is trained on the Breast Ultrasound Images Dataset to identify tumors in ultrasound scans.
+The model is trained on the Breast Ultrasound Images Dataset to identify tumors in ultrasound images.

 ## Overview
 The notebook `pinkstrap.ipynb` is the main code designed for breast cancer ultrasound image segmentation using the U-Net architecture.
 This notebook demonstrates: